gclarence011/257-GroupProject-Repo/README.md

 - svm_pipeline_grid (1).joblib : The exported svm model
 - xgb_model2.json : The exported XGBoost model

+#Dataset
+The dataset we used for this project is [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images).

 # DEMO

 Demo link: https://youtu.be/lMtHq4mod6A